Alex Gordon: Third base: 2007–2009

 The Royals moved Gordon through the minor league system quickly, and he made his major league debut in 2007.
 In his first major league at-bat, Gordon struck out with the bases loaded against Curt Schilling but eventually got his first major league hit on April 5, 2007, against the Boston Red Sox.
 The hit came against Daisuke Matsuzaka.
-On April 10, 2007, he hit his first major league home run off pitcher Josh Towers of the Toronto Blue Jays.
+On April 10, he hit his first major league home run off pitcher Josh Towers of the Toronto Blue Jays.
 Despite Gordon hitting .185 with three home runs and eight RBI through his first two months as an everyday starter, the Royals remained patient with him.

-On September 2, Gordon had the first multi-home run game of his career, connecting off Boof Bonser of the Minnesota Twins in the second inning, and in the 3rd inning off Julio DePaula.
-On September 12, Gordon hit his 34th double of the year against the Minnesota Twins, establishing a Royals rookie record.
+On September 2, Gordon had the first multi-home run game of his career, connecting off Boof Bonser of the Minnesota Twins in the second inning and in the third inning off Julio DePaula.
+On September 12, Gordon hit his 34th double of the year against the Minnesota Twins, setting a Royals rookie record.
 Gordon performed better for the rest of the season, but broke his nose in the last game of the season.
 Gordon's late-season resurgence brought his batting average up to .247.
 He also hit 15 home runs and stole 14 bases.

 Before the 2008 season, Gordon switched his uniform number from #7, the number he had as a rookie, to #4, his college number.
-On Opening Day, 2008 (which occurred on March 31), Gordon hit a two-run home run off Detroit Tigers ace Justin Verlander.
+On Opening Day, March 31, 2008, Gordon hit a two-run home run off Detroit Tigers ace Justin Verlander.
 The Royals placed Gordon on the 15-day disabled list on August 23 because of a torn muscle in his right quadriceps.
-He would not return to Kansas City until September 12, although he did hit .311 in the month of September.
+He would not return to Kansas City until September 12, although he did hit .311 in September.
 Gordon finished the season with a .260 batting average and 16 home runs and led the Royals with 66 walks.
 However, he made the most errors (16) and had the lowest fielding percentage (.955) of all American League (AL) third basemen in 2008.